Protection Ritual to Stop conflict and War in Sudan

 Remote and collective practice: working across distances and with groups

-A reliable weekly window and a single phrase of intent help groups stay focused.
-I suggest one shared time each week so people can plan and join with ease.
+A reliable weekly window and a single, shared phrase of intent help groups stay aligned across time zones.
+I recommend one agreed time each week and one short phrase everyone uses so planning is easy and the group retains momentum.

-For safety, I stress consent, privacy, and non‑judgment.
-Let anyone sit out without pressure.
-Rotate small roles—opening, reading intention, and closing—so responsibility is shared gently.
+Safety first: require explicit consent, protect privacy, and let anyone opt out without pressure.
+Rotate small roles—opening, reading the phrase, closing—so responsibility is shared and group energy is steady.

-Collect brief notes on calm, clarity, or small relief as simple records of effects.
-Avoid broad claims; these observations guide practice, not proof.
+Collect brief notes after sessions—calm, clarity, or small relief—as modest records of effects.
+Avoid broad public claims about outcomes; these observations guide practice and refinement, not proof.

-• Keep sessions under ten minutes; short spells help sustain attention.
+• Keep sessions under ten minutes; short spells help sustain attention and reduce fatigue.

 Shared time Keeps people aligned Weekly